-A powerful use case of Paragon workflows is that they can be used to create actual API Endpoints that extend functionality on top of your own API or database.
-In these cases, the Response step allows you to send data back to the service (e.g. your web app or API) that sent the initial request to trigger your workflow.
+Paragon workflows can be used to create actual API Endpoints that extend functionality on top of your own API or database.
+In these use cases, the Response step allows you to send data back to the service (e.g. your web app or API) that sent the initial request to trigger your workflow.

 For example, you might have an app where users upload documents that you want to process using OCR.
 You could use a Paragon workflow to create an endpoint that gets called by your app when a document is uploaded.
 The workflow could then send the document to an OCR API, save the results to your database, and send a response back to your app so it can display the processed document text in your app's UI.